ComposableFi/composable/rfcs/0013-deprecate-currency-factory.md

 One way to remove the need for pallet-currency-factory is to move its functionality to pallet-asset-registry.
 If we also simplify the asset ID reservation system, this will be a minimal change.

+This keeps the functionality of Currency Factory around but removes the need for another pallet.
+This does not enable premissionless asset creation without the need for more design.

 #### Technical Implementation